thrillcall/thrillcall-api/README.md

     Name of the partner for foreign ID mappings, e.g. "myspace"

+    Your API key requires the api\_mappings\_lookup permission to create mappings outside of your own partner ID.

 - <a name="partner_obj_id" />**partner\_obj\_id** _string or integer_

     Foreign ID for mappings, can be a string or integer.